igavrysh/competitive-programming/algo/test/company-g/distribute-tasks/README.md

 All servers should be assigned one task in the end

-Your task is to select a sequence of servers so that every server is mapped to one tasks
+Your task is to select a sequence of servers so that every server is mapped to one task

 **Input**